These Spiced Pear Muffins are light, moist and so very moreish! They’ll stay fresh for a good few days (if of course, they last that long!)

 - 180 g fresh pear chopped

 Line a muffin tray with paper or silicon muffin cases.
 If you are using a cupcake tray & cases, this mix will make more than 12 and they'll need less cooking time.

-Sift the dry ingredients into a large bowl.
+- Sift the dry ingredients into a large bowl.

 When the oven is at temperature, pour the wet into the dry and mix gently but quickly just until there are no traces of flour left.